Elstuhn/first-rpg-game/game_stuff.md

 ```

 ## gassets.dungeons
-	dungeonlist = ["The lost pit", "Cave of Horrors", "Divildeia Dungeon", The Dungeon of The Lost Norse Gods", "Dungeon of Nihilveia"]
+	dungeonlist = ["The Lost Pit", "Cave of Horrors", "Divildeia Dungeon", "The Dungeon of The Lost Norse Gods", "Dungeon of Nihilveia"]

 ## gassets.locats
 	locations = ['Green Field', 'Rabbit Island', 'Valley of Death']